ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 ~~~

 The value of `n` is determined by the length of the
-`ClientIssuanceElement` vector in the `ClientIssuanceMessage` struct.
+`ClientIssuanceElement` vector in the `ClientIssuanceRequest` struct.
+The
-The internal data types are described below:
+internal data types are described below.

 ~~~
 struct {